 Imagine someone showed up to sell you gold jewelry.
 You look at the label, and it reads "contains real gold" or "this gold is rated a 10+", but there was no indication about the real purity or carat content.
 What would you think?
 Would you buy that gold?
 Probably not.
 The same goes for real Manuka honey.
 Don’t buy it if you aren’t certain what’s in it.

 Manuka honey’s host of synergistic properties make it one of Nature’s most potent superfoods and well worth the effort of understanding what is legitimate and what is not.
 When looking at a Manuka honey product label, just be sure it has the actual methylglyoxal (MG) level or the UMF rating.
 Anything else can’t be trusted.
 If still in doubt or you have a question not covered in this article, just ask us; we are happy to help.

 100% Active Manuka Honey

 At Bees & Trees Manuka Honey, we are on a mission to bring understanding and assurance to you as the consumer.
 We put the MG content right on our jar.
 We are happy to provide our independent lab test to you for each and every batch of honey that we produce showing the actual MG content.
-We provide origin certification from Oritain, a global leader in preventing food fraud.
+We are a licensed New Zealand Fernmark company.
 When you buy Bees & Trees Manuka honey, you can be confident that you're getting the real thing.
 You deserve to know and to get what you are paying for.

 Click here to order a jar of Bees and Trees Manuka honey today.